SmartToolFactory/Compose-Color-Picker-Bundle/README.md

-### Jetpack Compose Color Picker Bundle
+# Jetpack Compose Color Picker Bundle

 Bundle of Stylish customizable Color pickers, selectors, colorful sliders written with Jetpack Compose enables users to choose from HSL, HSV or RGB color models to pick Solid colors or gradients.
 With colorful Sliders, panels, hex and color displays and various elements to create customized pickers based on preference.

-There are 10(for now) different color pickers and 3 different color+gradient pickers available to choose from to use as Composables or inside dialogs that are available in demos.
+There are 12, as of current version, different color pickers and 3 different color+gradient pickers available to choose from to use as Composables or inside dialogs that are available in demos.

 https://user-images.githubusercontent.com/35650605/161702454-34b0cf00-8496-4060-bfe1-bea9d1bf754d.mp4

 Inspired
 by [mchome's flutter_colorpicker  for Flutter](https://github.com/mchome/flutter_colorpicker)

-### Color Pickers
+## Color Pickers

 There are various selection of default color pickers and with selectors sliders, and hex displays it's possible to create new ones either.